How to Set a Secure Credit Card PIN and Password

 - The first or last four digits of your credit card number

-- Any four numbers that mean something
+- Any four numbers that could be traced back to you somehow

 Put some thought into the PIN you create.
 If it's easy for you to create, it's probably also easy for thieves to guess.